-The Kenya Drylands Livestock Development Program (KDLDP) is helping pastoralist households in northeast Kenya overcome the many existing obstacles to achieving both economic and food security in the region.
+The Kenya Drylands Livestock Development Program (KDLDP) helped pastoralist households in northeast Kenya overcome the many existing obstacles to achieving both economic and food security in the region.
 In an area where the livestock industry provides work for 90% of the labor force and contributing to as much as 95% of family incomes, problems include poor access to inputs like seeds and water, unsatisfactory disease control measures, lack of price transparency, poor linkages between producers and markets, and – most immediately – drought due to climate change.

-- Improved incomes and food security for 9,221 rural households, reaching 50,000 households by 2013.
+- Improved incomes and food security for more than 25,490 rural households.

 - Initiated 76 vaccination campaigns throughout the live of the program and over 1.2 vaccinations were given to cattle, shoats and donkeys.

 - 108 agro-vets and 119 Community Animal Health Workers (CAHW) provided better goods and services to pastoralists.